bumbummen99/filament-blocks-builder/README.md

 This Filament PHP plugin adds a `BlockBuilder` form component, that allows you to create layouts using Blocks.
 This can be used as a builder for anything: layout, content, data and more.

 ## Screenshots
+You can find screenshots of the form components offerend by this package in [the screenshots directory of the repository](https://github.com/bumbummen99/filament-blocks-builder/tree/master/doc/screenshots).

 ## Installation
 The package can be installed throught Composer by using the following command: